 13. Site speed

-This report will be another custom option, so head to Explore > Blank to get started.
+To create a report in Google Analytics, head to Explore > Blank to get started.
 Then add in the dimension “Page title and screen class” and the metrics “Views” and “Page Load Time” to get access to the appropriate dashboard.

 Look at each of these load times to see if certain pages need speed or conversion optimization.